abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> browser.url == portal_url + '/foo-folder/my-foo-manual'
     True

 Wow, the first test is ok.
-The internal link has kept the URL change of the linked page!
+The internal link was aware of the URL change of the linked page!
-And the "normal link"?
+And the "normal" link?

     >>> browser.getLink('Almost internal link: sample 3').click()
     >>> browser.url == portal_url + '/foo-folder/my-foo-manual'